1888 United States presidential election: Nominees

 300 to 600 delegates attended the Industrial Labor Conference in Cincinnati in February 1887, and formed the Union Labor Party.
 The delegates were generally made up of rural Greenbackers and urban trade unionists.
 Richard Trevellick, the chair of the conference, was a member of the Knights of Labor and a former member of the Greenback Party.

-The convention nominated Alson Streeter for president unanimously.
+The party's 1888 convention nominated Alson Streeter for president unanimously.
 He was so widely popular that no ballot was necessary, instead, he was nominated by acclamation.
 Samuel Evans was nominated for vice president but declined the nomination.
 Charles E. Cunningham was later selected as the vice-presidential candidate.

-The Union Labor Party garnered nearly 150,000 popular votes, but failed to gain widespread national support.
+The Union Labor Party garnered nearly 150,000 popular votes, but failed to carry any states or gain widespread national support.
 The party did, however, win two counties.

 United Labor Party nomination

 The United Labor Party convention nominated Robert H. Cowdrey for president on the first ballot.
 W.H.T.
 Wakefield of Kansas was nominated for vice-president over Victor H. Wilder from New York by a margin of 50–12.